Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/dimensions.md

     background-color: powderblue;
 }

 In addition, if you are a pretty new CSS beginner, sure, it will take a lot of time if you write CSS code manually.
 Fortunately, a number of programs out there are doing it for you now.
-With Gmagon CSS Maker installed, anyone can write CSS code on Mac instantly even you know little about CSS knowledge.
+With <a href="../../../products/store/gmagon_css_maker/" target="_blank" rel="nofollow me noopener noreferrer" >Gmagon CSS Maker</a> installed, anyone can write CSS code on Mac instantly even you know little about CSS knowledge.
 Here’s a quick guide on how to code height and width in CSS via using Gmagon CSS Maker without writing CSS code manually.

 Follow these steps:
 Step 1: Run Gmagon CSS Maker on your Mac.